NEW: Some optimistic as private discussions over draft resolution wrap up

 After that, “the military started shelling randomly on the villages and houses.
 They got snipers shooting at people, and the military troops are located on the hills around the area.”

-At least 7,100 people -- including 461 children -- have died since the start of the Syrian anti-government uprising in March, the Local Coordination Committees said Tuesday.
+At least 7,100 people – including 461 children – have died since the start of the anti-government uprising in March, the Local Coordination Committees in Syria (LCC), an opposition group that organizes and documents demonstrations, said Tuesday.

-The United Nations estimated in December that more than 5,000 people have died since March, though it has also said it has been unable to update that figure because of the situation on the ground.
+The United Nations estimated last month that more than 5,000 people have died since March, though it has also said it has been unable to update that figure because of the situation on the ground.

 CNN cannot independently confirm opposition or government reports from Syria because access to the country is limited.